newaetech/chipwhisperer/docs/prerequisites.rst

 configure as a WinUSB device, meaning no manual driver installation is required.

-If your ChipWhisperer has older firmware, you can install older drivers as follows:
+If your ChipWhisperer has older firmware, see our page :ref:`driverless_windows` for information about how to update your ChipWhisperer.

- * Plug in the ChipWhisperer to your computer
- * If the "New Hardware Found" wizard doesn't prompt you for drivers, go to the control panel, find your device, and select "Update Drivers"
- * You can find drivers on the ChipWhisperer `releases`_ section.
-They come as a zip file, so you'll need to extract them first.

-After which you can do a `firmware_update`_.
-Your ChipWhisperer should then configure as a WinUSB device.

 .. _releases: https://github.com/newaetech/chipwhisperer/releases
 .. _firmware_update: https://chipwhisperer.readthedocs.io/en/latest/api.html#firmware-update